mbensmida/sphinx-poc/docs/GettingStarted.rst

    |image41|

 4. Fill in the New Topic form.
-See `Creating a topic <#PLFUserGuide.BuildingYourForum.RegularUser.Topics.CreatingTopic>`__ for more details.
+See :ref:`Creating a topic <Create-topic>` for more details.

 .. _Uploading a document: